alexdphan/advent-of-code/2023/rust/day-06/README.md

 `cargo test` | Runs the Rust project's tests
-`mkdir bin` | Creates a new directory named `bin` `source "$HOME/.cargo/env"` | (in .zshrc, might not be needed)
+`mkdir bin` | Creates a new directory named `bin` `source "$HOME/.cargo/env"` | (in .zshrc, might not be needed) `cargo test -- --nocapture` | Runs the Rust project's tests, and shows the output of the tests (even if they pass)